Bi-ICE: An Inner Interpretable Framework for Image Classification via Bi-directional Interactions between Concept and Input Embeddings: Conceptual Multilevel Framework

 We aim to solve an image classification task via concept decomposition.
 Let $\mathcal{S} = \{ (x^{l}, y^{l}) \}_{l=1}^{M}$ be the training set, where each input image $x^{l} \in \mathcal{X} \subset \mathbb{R}^{n}$ is associated with a class label $y^{l} = \{ 1, \cdots, N \} \in \mathcal{Y}$, a one-hot vector of length $N$, the number of classes.
 For simplicity, we omit the instance index $l$ henceforth, focusing on a single image and its patches.
 Thus, $x, y$, and $z$ will denote an individual image, its label, and its embedding, respectively.

-Given an input image $x$, the task is to use its embedding $z$ to predict the conditional probability of a class label $y$.
+Given an input image $x$, the task is to use its embedding $z$, which is reconstructed with the mixture of the learned concept representations, to predict the conditional probability of a class label $y$.
 This leverages the concept decomposition of the embedding, making the classification process more interpretable.
 To define our computational problem, we first establish a series of fundamental definitions. \begin{define}[Concept] A \emph{concept} $c \in \mathbb{C}$ is an interpretable semantic feature that captures a distinct and meaningful characteristic within the data.
 The set of all concepts is denoted as $\mathbb{C} = \{c_1, ..., c_K\}$, where $K$ denotes the total number of distinct concepts. \end{define} \begin{define}[Concept Vector] A \emph{concept vector} $\boldsymbol{\zeta} \in \mathbb{R}^D$ is the representation of a concept $c \in \mathbb{C}$.
-The mapping $R:\mathbb{C} \rightarrow \mathbb{R}^D$ assigns each concept $c$ to its corresponding vector representation $\boldsymbol{\zeta}_c = R(c)$, capturing the semantic meaning of $c$ in the embedding space of dimension $D$. \end{define}
+The mapping $R:\mathbb{C} \rightarrow \mathbb{R}^D$ assigns each concept $c$ to its corresponding vector representation $\boldsymbol{\zeta}_c = R(c)$, capturing the semantic meaning of $c$ in the embedding space of dimension $D$. \end{define} \begin{define}[Concept Score] Given a sample embedding $\boldsymbol{z} = f(x) = \{ z_{1}, \dots, z_{L} \} \in \mathbb{R}^{L \times D}$, where $f(\cdot)$ is the backbone network to produce the embedding representation of the input, $L$ is the number of input patches, and $D$ is the embedding dimension, the \emph{concept score} for each patch embedding with respect to a concept $c$ is defined as $s(z_{i}, c) \triangleq \operatorname{Sim}(z_{i}, \boldsymbol{\zeta_c})$.
+Here, $\operatorname{Sim}(\cdot)$ denotes a similarity measure, such as cosine similarity or dot product.